Snazzah/Lightcord/README.md

 - [Tippy.js](https://github.com/atomiks/tippyjs) <small>used for tooltips (planned)</small>

 ### Note
-Make sure `opusscript` is not installed when building or else the build will not work.
+Make sure `opusscript` (`yarn add eris --no-optional`) is not installed when building or else the build will not work.

 ## Build Setup